orthanc-mirrors/orthanc-book/Sphinx/source/users/anonymization.rst

 ----------------------------------

-Orthanc allows to anonymize a single DICOM instance and to download the resulting anonymized DICOM file.
+Orthanc allows to anonymize a single DICOM instance and to download the resulting anonymized DICOM file (without storing the anonymized DICOM instance into Orthanc).
 Anonymization consists in erasing all the tags that are specified in `Table E.1-1 from PS 3.15
 <http://dicom.nema.org/medical/dicom/current/output/chtml/part15/chapter_E.html#table_E.1-1>`__
 of the DICOM standard 2008, 2017c or 2021b (default).
 Example::